5 min read

 With so many things to wow and amaze the visitor, and with so much attention to detail in the storytelling, a great guest experience is almost guaranteed.
 However, the team behind the Visitor Complex do not stand still and it was a great privilege for Guestband to be invited to explore how that guest experience might be improved even further.

-Consequently, if you happened to be at the Kennedy Space Center in June 2019 and saw four guys in business attire jumping up and down on pressure sensitive pads under the blistering Florida sun in an attempt to launch a rocket, I’m afraid that was us.
+Consequently, if you happened to be at the Kennedy Space Center and saw four guys in business attire jumping up and down on pressure sensitive pads under the blistering Florida sun in an attempt to launch a rocket, I’m afraid that might have been us.

 What makes our job so interesting is that no two locations are the same, and the Kennedy Space Center is one of the most unique (and iconic) places on the planet.
 You might think that nothing that would work there would work anywhere else but there is a simple recommendation that can be applied to any location interested in improving their guest experience.